oracle-devrel/kubeflow-oke/README.md

 > ⚠️ Kubeflow 1.5.0 is not compatible with Kubernetes version 1.22 and onwards.
 To install Kubeflow 1.5.0 or older, set the Kubernetes version of your OKE cluster to v1.21.5.

-This guide explains how to install Kubeflow 1.6.0 on OKE using Kubernetes versions 1.22.5, 1.23.4 and 1.24.1.
+This guide explains how to install Kubeflow 1.6.0 on OKE using Kubernetes versions 1.22.5, 1.23.4 and 1.24.1 and image Oracle Linux 7.9.

 ## Installation